bramdanneels/IntroOmicsPract/Practicals/06_Metagenomics.md

 kreport2krona.py -r Soil_3.kraken.report -o Soil_3.krona && ktImportText Soil_3.krona -o Soil_3.krona.html
 ```

-Now open the krona plots and have a look at the results.
+Now download and open the krona plots and have a look at the results.
+> If you have problems downloading the files, you can find the relevant files in [this folder](../Outputs).

 <details>
 <summary>Are the samples diverse, or are there only few dominating species?</summary>